Neiscafe/TheOneApp/README.md

  - Retrofit, for retrieving json data from the API;
  - Koin, for dependency injection;
  - Glide, for image loading;
- - Material Design Components for some screen elements;
+ - Material Design Components for screen elements;
  - Material Design Colors for color palette;

+ Screens: